thecozies/ultrasm64/README.md

 # Usage

-You will want to use [this repo as a base](https://github.com/sm64-port/sm64-port) who made the decompilation project happen to begin with) and then apply the patch in WSL.
+You will want to use [this repo as a base](https://github.com/sm64-port/sm64-port) and then apply the patch in WSL.
 Simply copy puppycam.patch to the enhancements folder, then in the root directory of your repo, run "tools/apply_patch.sh enhancements/puppycam.patch" To revert, type "tools/revert_patch.sh enhancements/puppycam.patch" instead.
 This repo still supports everything necessary to develop for N64, so there's absolutely nothing lost abandoning the old one, going forward.

 # Features: